 The regime should also include a (non-discriminatory) background suitability program which checks (and quantifies – eg. 1/5 to 5/5) a person’s Honesty, Trustworthiness, Tolerance, Maturity, Loyalty and Resilience.
 Not only will it assist the organisation to comply with Australian Standards for pre-employment screening, it also sets the tone for the Business-As-Usual security awareness culture of your organisation.
 It will also build up your reputation – making your organisation resilient and great.

-Talk to us about how our Organisational Suitability Assessment and Qualification can help.
+Talk to us about how our Organisational Suitability Assessment and how we can help strengthen your Reputational Risk.
 Phone (02) 61-71-41-71.

 If your industry membership has a reputation to uphold, then include us into your application process.
 Read more here.